 Vicente Padriaga Street

-Aside from being a journalist, writer, and poet, Vicente Padriaga was best known as one of the earliest editors of the Bisaya Magazine.
-The literary title of "Prince of Cebuano Poets" has also been bestowed on him.
-He won the Premio Zobel Award in 1962.
-He collaborated with Jose Ma.
+Aside from being a journalist, writer, and poet, Vicente Padriga was best known as one of the earliest editors of the Bisaya Magazine.
+The literary titles of "Prince of Cebuano Poets" and "King of Poetical Jousts in Cebu" have been bestowed on him.
+He won the Premio Zobel Award in 1962 for "Vino Viejo en Odres Nuevos" (Old Wine in New Bottles).
+For the centenary of Jose Rizal in 1961, he translated Rizal's poems in Cebuano.
+And in 1963, he followed it up with El Filibusterismo.
+He also collaborated with Jose Ma.
 Del Mar on a couple of literary works.

 Antonio Abad Street